Vaishali247/Pattern-Questions/README.md

 # Pattern-Questions
-some pattern questions in cpp
+some pattern questions using cpp